-Failure to comply with requirements of the Tree Protection Plan or conditions of approval established by the Town Council shall be considered a violation of the provisions of this chapter and shall be cause for the denial of a Building Permit, a stop work order, or denial of a project final, and/or the application of those penalties provided in Section 12.24.120.
+Failure to comply with requirements of the Tree Protection Plan or conditions of approval established by the council shall be considered a violation of the provisions of this chapter and shall be cause for the denial of a building permit, a stop work order, or denial of project final, and/or the application of those penalties provided in Section 12.24.120.

 (6) Tree protection financial security.
-The Town Council, building or planning staff may require a financial instrument such as an irrevocable letter of credit to be provided, or a bond to be deposited, for an amount not to exceed the greater of the appraised value of a Significant or Protected tree or the in lieu fee per tree as described in Section 12.24.080 prior to issuance of any permit or discretionary approval that has the potential to damage or remove Protected or Significant trees not authorized by a Tree Alteration or Removal Permit.
+The town council, building or planning staff may require a financial instrument such as an irrevocable letter of credit to be provided, or a bond to be deposited, for an amount not to exceed the greater of the appraised value of the Significant or Protected tree or the in lieu fee per tree as described in Section 12.24.080 prior to issuance of any permit or discretionary approval that has the potential to damage or remove Protected or Significant trees not authorized by a tree alteration or removal permit.
 The irrevocable letter of credit or bond may be required to be in place for a maximum period of 2 years after construction is complete unless a longer period of time is required due to a staff determination that possible damage has occurred to one or more Significant or Protected trees.
-The letter of credit or bond will be released upon successful completion of the project and certification by an arborist and verification by Town staff that the tree protection plan was followed and the trees have not sustained damage or were not improperly removed during the construction and completion of the project.
-The Town may, at the Town's discretion, require a portion of, or the full irrevocable letter of credit or bond amount to be used to replace Significant and Protected trees that are damaged or destroyed.
-(Ord.
-686 (part), 2018; Ord.
-659 (part), 2015; Ord.
-591 §§6-8, 2005; Ord.
-568 (part), 2002).
+The letter of credit or bond will be released upon successful completion of the project and certification by an arborist and verification by town staff that the tree protection plan was followed and the trees have not sustained damage or were not improperly removed during the construction and completion of the project.
+The town may, at the town's discretion, require a portion of, or the full irrevocable letter of credit or bond amount to be used to replace Significant and Protected trees that are damaged or destroyed."